bert27/angular-shop/README.md

 ### Configuration:

-- Data, colors, and sections are configured in data.ts.
+- Data, and sections are configured in data.ts.
 - Product configuration is located in products-data.ts, both in the data folder.
 - In selectedMethodPay, you can use monei or stripe.
 This will automatically switch the payment method.